protocode-community/project-protocode-dashboard/README.md

 Feel free to dive right in!
 Fork this repo, add your feature and submit your feature-branch for a Pull Requests or contribute to possible issues.

 In general you can:
-- Reporting a bug
+- Report a bug
-- Discussing the current state of the code
+- Discuss the current state of the code
-- Submitting a fix
+- Submit a fix
-- Proposing new features
+- Propose new features
-- Becoming a maintainer
+- Become a maintainer

 This project follows the Contributor Covenant Code of Conduct [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md).